 If You’re a Frank Ocean Fan

-Frank Ocean’s mom, Katonya Breaux, set out to create a mineral sunscreen that didn’t make dark skin look ashy.
-UnSun is the result, and the tinted formula is a brown girl’s dream.
+Frank Ocean’s mom, Katonya Breaux, set out to create a mineral sunscreen that didn’t make dark skin look chalky.
+UnSun is the result, and the tinted formula is a dream.
 It’s thick like a moisturizer, but even my incredibly shiny skin could tolerate the creamy formula.

 The All-in-One Option